-Published in the Sonora Review
+Published in Issue 77 of the Sonora Review May 2020.

 Eddie brushes his teeth with the bathroom door open, watching the television in the living room.
 “Sixth inning,” Vince Scully says.
 “Full count, nobody out.”
 The Dodgers have a chance to clinch their division title if they win this game.
 It’s a school night though and his mother’s already told him to go to bed twice.

 Published in The Blue Lake Review in October 2019

 I’m a traveling notary, up and down the freeways of Southern California day and night, weekends too.
 I can’t count all the collisions I’ve seen, all the near misses.
 I dream about accidents instead of sleeping.
 (Continue reading here)

 Published in The Blue Lake Review in September 2019

 Annie ignores the exit sign for Chapman Boulevard and drives out to the canyon instead, past where the hot springs used to be, past the motorcycles in front of Cook’s Corner, past the scrub oaks and dry creek bed, hoping to hike up Black Start trail.
 (Continue reading here)